Gorée: French colonial rule

 After the French invasion in 1677, during the Franco-Dutch War, the island remained chiefly French until 1960.
 There were brief periods of British occupation during the various wars fought by France and Britain.
 The island was notably taken and occupied by the British between 1758 and 1763 following the Capture of Gorée and wider Capture of Senegal during the Seven Years' War before being returned to France at the Treaty of Paris (1763).
 For a brief time between 1779 and 1783, Gorée was again under British control, until ceded again to France in 1783 at the Treaty of Paris (1783).
 During that time, the infamous Joseph Wall served as Lieutenant-Governor there, who had some of his men unlawfully flogged to death in 1782; for these crimes, Wall was later executed in England.

 Gorée was principally a trading post, administratively attached to Saint-Louis, capital of the Colony of Senegal.
 Apart from slaves, beeswax, hides and grain were also traded.
 The population of the island fluctuated according to circumstances, from a few hundred free Africans and Creoles to about 1,500.
 There would have been few European residents at any one time.

+After the decline of the slave trade from Senegal in the 1770s and 1780s, the town became an important port for the shipment of peanuts, peanut oil, gum arabic, ivory, and other products of the "legitimate" trade.
+It was probably in relation to this trade that the so-called Maison des Esclaves was built.

 In the 18th and 19th century, Gorée was home to a Franco-African Creole, or Métis, community of merchants with links to similar communities in Saint-Louis and the Gambia, and across the Atlantic to France's colonies in the Americas.
 Métis women, called signares from the Portuguese senhora descendants of African women and European traders, were especially important to the city's business life.
 The signares owned ships and property and commanded male clerks.
 They were also famous for cultivating fashion and entertainment.
 One such signare, Anne Rossignol, lived in Saint-Domingue (the modern Haiti) in the 1780s before the Haitian Revolution.